Wigner-PDC description of photon entanglement as a local-realistic theory: Complementary questions

 \subsection{An approach to realistic detectors and average ZPF subtraction}

 This section approaches some physical considerations with the aim of showing that there is plenty of room for a suitable physical interpretation of the model, even when that is not strictly necessary for the coherence of our results, at least from the purely mathematical point of view.
 Indeed, we have already descended to the physical level when we established, in former sections, the dependence of our $f$'s and $\Gamma$'s solely on the intensity arriving at the detector.

-Expectable behavior for a physical device would typically include a ``dead-zone'', an approximately linear range and a ``saturation'' at high intensities (this is indeed the kind of behavior suggested for instance in \cite{W_LHV_02}); amongst other restrictions this would imply, for instance, $f(I(\alpha)) = 0$, when $I(\alpha) \leq \bar{I}_0$ (this last a threshold that may even surpass the expectation value of the ZPF intensity), as well as $\Gamma(I_i(\alpha),I_j(\alpha)) = 0$ either for $I_i(\alpha)$ or $I_j(\alpha)$ below $\bar{I}_0$.
-Neither these restrictions nor other similar ones would in principle invalidate our proofs in Appendix \ref{Math}, which seem to provide room enough to simulate a wide range of possible behaviors; however, we must remark that none of our $f$'s and $\Gamma$'s can ultimately be considered as fully physical models, due to the fact that they represent point-like detectors (the implications of such an over-simplification may become clearer in the light of our following point here).
+The behavior we would expect from a physical device would typically include a ``dead-zone'', an approximately linear range and a ``saturation'' at high intensities (this is indeed the kind of behavior suggested for instance in \cite{W_LHV_02}); amongst other restrictions this would imply, for instance, $f(I(\alpha)) = 0$, when $I(\alpha) \leq \bar{I}_0$ (this last a threshold that may even surpass the expectation value of the ZPF intensity), as well as $\Gamma(I_i(\alpha),I_j(\alpha)) = 0$ either for $I_i(\alpha)$ or $I_j(\alpha)$ below $\bar{I}_0$.

+Neither these restrictions nor other similar ones would in principle invalidate our proofs in Appendix \ref{Math}, which seem to provide room enough to simulate a wide range of possible behaviors; however, we must remark that none of our $f$'s and $\Gamma$'s can ultimately be considered as fully physical models, due to the fact that they represent point-like detectors (the implications of such an over-simplification may become clearer in a moment).

 In close relation to the former, we also propose here a simple physical interpretation of the term $-I_0$ appearing in the expressions for the detection probabilities.
 From the mathematical point of view such subtraction arises from a mere manipulation of Glauber's original expression \cite{detection}.
 From the physical one, a realistic interpretation would be more than desirable, as that subtraction of ZPF intensity is for instance crucial to explain the absence of an observable contribution of the vacuum field on the detectors' rates \cite{non_detec_ZPF}; of course we mean ``explain in physical terms''; from the mathematical point of view our model here already predicts a vanishing detection probability for the ZPF alone.